January 28, 2019 | By Peyton Sawyer

 Almost every business requires financial infusion at some point.
 Finding the most cost-effective capital is critical to repaying the cost of borrowing money without dipping into your profits.
 For many business owners looking to maximize their financial situation, securing the longest-term working capital to do so is essential.

-Long-term loans from a traditional lender are most often the cheapest form of financing.
-This type of loan is offered through a bank or credit union, introducing a lower interest rate, and longer repayment schedule than other loans.
-Because of the lengthy repayment schedule the borrower can expect to pay a smaller monthly balance.
+Long-term traditional funding is most often the cheapest form of funding.
+This type of funding is offered through a bank or credit union, introducing a lower rate, and longer repayment schedule than other funding types.
+Because of the lengthy repayment schedule, the borrower can expect to pay a smaller monthly balance.

-Long-term SBA loans offer financing backed by the Small Business Administration.
-This type of loan is another form of long-term lending that offers businesses bank rates that normally wouldn’t have been approved for business funding without the SBA-enhancement.
+Long-term SBA funding offer funding backed by the Small Business Administration.
+This type of funding is another form of long-term funding that offers businesses bank rates that normally wouldn’t have been approved for business funding without the SBA-enhancement.

 Lines of Credit

-Long-term lines of credit are one of the most popular types of financing for businesses.
-With the pre-approved funding that a line of credit offers, a business owner has the ability use their line of credit without having to seek any additional approval from the lender.
-Access to long-term lines of credit can be found with traditional lenders, SBA lenders, and asset-based lenders.
+Long-term lines of credit are one of the most popular types of funding for businesses.
+With the pre-approved funding that a line of credit offers, a business owner has the ability to use their line of credit without having to seek any additional approval.
+Access to long-term lines of credit can be found with traditional funding, SBA funding, and asset-based funding.

-Long-term alternative loans are loans provided by non-traditional lenders, or private lenders, as opposed to banks.
-While the interest rates are higher than a bank loan, and the loan term does not exceed 5 years, they have the potential to offer businesses the funding they need without the strict approval or extensive loan process a bank loan dictates.
+Long-term alternative funding is provided non-traditionally, or private, as opposed to banks.
+While rates are higher than what a traditional bank may offer, and the term does not exceed 5 years, they have the potential to offer businesses the funding they need without the strict approval or extensive process a bank dictates.

-Merchant Cash Advances as Long-Term Small Business Loans
+Merchant Cash Advances as Long-Term Small Business Funding

-A long-term merchant cash advance is technically not considered a loan, but a form of a business cash advance.
-This type of funding is normally a shorter term loan than the bank can offer, but some private or non-traditional lenders do have options with longer terms.
+A long-term merchant cash advance is technically not considered funding, but a form of a business cash advance.
+This type of funding is normally under a shorter term than the bank can offer, but some do have options with longer terms.